srmo/raytracerchallenge-java/README.md

 Let's try this (found via german blog https://blog.doubleslash.de/welches-logging-framework-fuer-java-nutzen/).
 It talked about "for small projects", what a perfect fit!
 Begone SOUT!

+... ...
+Wow.
+It RENDERS THE SHADOW OF A SPHERE!
+YAY!
+Seriously, I'm grinning from ear to ear.
+This is amazing.
+Also the little ideas from the book at the end of the chapter, that says to play with a few transformations of the sphere and gives examples.
+Crazy!
+Magic!
+Wooohooo!

+On a more serious note: I still can't wrap my head around this rendering on a canvas with Y=0 at the top-left, world coordinates, something about rendering based on "half" of the scene etc.
+I guess it's important to play around with the `RenderSphereShadow`-Renderer, maybe debug it, to get a better grasp of the concepts.
+Or even trying to optimize it, like, why not start rendering from the origin outwards until there's no intersection?
+Then again, we would need to rotate the ray for every possible angle, so that's non-trivial too, at least for me.
+But it would definitely deepen my understanding and even reduce render time. a 500x500 rendering takes 5 seconds.
+He.

+Then again, I know myself and already hear me thinking: nah, let's move on!
+The next chapters will help with understanding!

+So long :)